peterhinch/micropython-nano-gui/DRIVERS.md

  * Use with nano-gui and [micro-gui](https://github.com/peterhinch/micropython-micro-gui/).

 It should be noted that in the interests of conserving RAM these drivers offer a bare minimum of functionality required to support the above.
-They assume sole access to the SPI or I2C bus.
-Applications which share the bus must do their own arbitration.
+Most drivers provide some support for bus sharing.

-This document is written to support users of `nano-gui`, who only need to instantiate a display to use the GUI.
+Users of the GUI and Writer classes only need to instantiate a display.
 Hence only device constructors are documented.
+Other attributes are transparent to the user.
 Required methods and bound variables are detailed in [Writing device drivers](./DRIVERS.md#7-writing-device-drivers).
 Low level access via the `Writer` and `CWriter` classes is documented [here](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md).